buzden/deptycheck/docs/source/explanation/derivation/design/when-derivation-happens.md

 - compile-time derivation of transformations to and from some *universal intermediate representation*, and
 - usual higher-order runtime function that does derivation being given an instance of this universal intermediate representation.

-If a compiler or some library implements the first step, then this approach is the simplest way for the end-user to write a derivation, because there is a need to implement only the second step using regular code, without deep dive into metaprogramming details.
+If a compiler or some library implements the first step, then this approach is the simplest way for the end user to write a derivation, because there is a need to implement only the second step using regular code, without deep dive into metaprogramming details.

 This hybrid approach is widely used, for example